 If you are a scuba diver then Koh Lipe is probably already on your bucket list as it is home to some of the best dive sites in Thailand where you can see the healthiest, most colourful coral in Thailand, alongside Thai marine life like whale sharks and devil rays along with macro life.
+If you aren’t a scuva diver but are interested then Koh Lipe is a fantastic place to learn how to scuba dive in Thailand.
+You can learn with PADI or SSI. at various dive centres on Koh Lipe.
 The dive centre I did a Koh Lipe diving package with was Adang Sea Divers and they exceeded all my expectations.
 All the staff were fantastic from Keira and Lauren to Sunny, Aris and Joe.
-I spent most of my time diving with Sunny who has the BEST divemaster eyes and found so much marine life to show me!
+I spent most of my time diving with Sunny and Joe who have the BEST divemaster eyes and found so much marine life to show me!
 I can’t wait to dive with Adang Sea Divers again.
 Pear was incredibly helpful before I arrived and she helped to book my transfer and boat from Hat Yai airport and answered many of my questions before arriving on the island.

 Koh Lipe Island Hopping

-It is a great Koh Lipe day trip to visit the nearby island of Adang and this is on my activities list for next time so watch this space.
+It is a great Koh Lipe day trip to visit the nearby island of Adang for a viewpoint and waterfalls.

 Please note: this post contains affiliate links.
 If you click on a link and make a booking I may receive a small commission at no extra cost to you.